Hi. How can we help?

 3. (Optional) Click Full service period or Specific order period to switch between views.

-At the top of the chart, Tempo will display the number of guests, the server name, and the payment applied, including tip.
+At the top of the chart, Tempo will display the number of guests, the server name, and the payment applied, including tip and payment method used.

-The chart displays a visual indicator for each key moment: drink items, food, uncategorized items, and payments.
-Hover over these to view the name and quantity of each item, the time they were ordered, and the time payment was made.
+The chart displays a visual indicator for each key moment: drink items, food, uncategorized items, draft receipts printed, split checks, and payments.
+Hover over these to view the order number, the Order ID, the name and quantity of each item, the time they were ordered, and the time payment was made.

 An example of the hover information in Tempo's Order key moments chart